NOTHGroup/nothgroup.github.io/_posts/2016-10-31-User-test-results.md

 #### 3.

-* It takes a user 10 seconds to highlight a block of text and generate a summary
+* It takes a user 10 seconds to highlight a block of text and generate a summary -- **Success**
-* 80% of users will finish highlighting a block of text and generate a summary
+* 80% of users will finish highlighting a block of text and generate a summary -- **Success**
-* Users will grade their satisfaction for highlighting a block of text and generate a summary above 3 on average on a scale 1-5
+* Users will grade their satisfaction for highlighting a block of text and generate a summary above 3 on average on a scale 1-5 -- **Success**

 | Usability factor 	| Data collected                    	| Worst Case   	| Preferred Case 	| Best Case     	| Value Now 	|